chen-luke/chen-luke/README.md

 ## Hi there 👋

+Hello, my name is Luke Chen.
+I am a web developer with a strong eye for art and design.
+I am currently working as a full time web developer.
+Please take a moment to explore my Github and have a wonderful day!

 <!--
 **chen-luke/chen-luke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.